mattlord/vitess-consul-tests/README.md

-# vitess-consul-poc
+# vitess-consul-tests

-This repo has resources to create a proof of concept showing that when Consul leader node is unreachable, Vitess pauses serving to clients
+This repo has resources to create a Vitess cluster using Consul for the topology server for testing purposes.

-Resources are intended to be used in kubernetes, tests are done using minikube:

 After cloning this repo, create a minikube cluster and a namespace: